Top 46 Best Wrestling Movies Of All Time [2026]

 Average

-Directed by Bennett Miller, "Foxcatcher" is a remarkable film that redefined the public's perception of Steve Carell as an actor.
+"Foxcatcher" (2014), directed by Bennett Miller, is a powerful film that transformed audiences’ views of Steve Carell, showcasing his incredible range as an actor.

 6